hyperledger-labs/private-data-objects/ccf_transaction_processor/README.md

 CCF/PDO combo has been tested under a scenario where CCF is deployed in a standalone VM, and where PDO cients/services are deployed either locally or at other VMs.
-Further, the CCF/PDO combo has been tested only for the CCF virtual enclave mode.
 The dependencies needed to deploy CCF in an Ubuntu 18.04 VM with virtual enclave mode can be installed by running the following command: